gqrx-sdr/gqrx/README.md

 Usage
 -----

-It is strongly recommended to run the `volk_profile` GNU Radio utility before running gqrx.
+It is strongly recommended to run the `volk_profile` utility before running gqrx.
 This will detect and enable processor-specific optimisations and will in many cases give a significant performance boost.